techgrounds/techgrounds-YounesMahria/01_Linux_1/LNX-02 Files and directories.md

 -Find out your current working directory.

 -Make a listing of all files and directories in your home directory.
+-W
 -Within your home directory, create a new directory named ‘techgrounds’.
--Within the techgrounds directory, create a file containing some text.-Move around your directory tree using both absolute and relative paths.
+-Within the techgrounds directory, create a file containing some text.
+-Move around your directory tree using both absolute and relative paths.
--a

 ### Gebruikte bronnen
 https://kinsta.com/blog/linux-commands/